Soft. Egg-based. Maida-free. Wheat-free. Just jowar and love.

 - Add ¼ tsp cardamom or a pinch of cinnamon for Indian warmth, or orange zest for a fresh note.

-Serving Suggestions for Jowar Millet Sponge Cake
+Serving Suggestions for Jowar Millet Cake

 - Serve as-is with chai or filter coffee